How to ensure your Board Application makes the shortlist

 board application shortlist

-The board application evaluation process
+The evaluation process for board applications

-The board application shortlist
+The board candidate shortlist

-How board applications are usually graded
+How are board applications usually graded?

 Applications given a C Grade

-A C grade is given to an applicant who did not clearly address the selection criteria.
+A ‘C grade’ is given to an applicant who did not clearly address or meet the selection criteria.
 They may understand the criteria but fail to provide specific examples of how they meet them.
 These applications lack evidence of past successes.
 Some individuals submit speculative applications, which wastes time for both parties involved.
 This grade will account for approximately 10% of applicants.

 Applications given a B Grade